ComplexLychee/belief_propagation_dcsbm/README.md

 <p align="center">
 <img src="https://latex.codecogs.com/svg.image?f_{X}(x)&space;=&space;\begin{cases}x^{-\zeta}/\sum^{x_{\text{max}}}_{x&space;=&space;1}x^{-\zeta},&space;\;\;&space;\text{if&space;}&space;1&space;\leq&space;x&space;\leq&space;x_{\text{max}};&space;x\in&space;\mathcal{Z}&space;\\0,&space;\;\;&space;\text{o.w.}\end{cases}." title="f_{X}(x) = \begin{cases}x^{-\zeta}/\sum^{x_{\text{max}}}_{x = 1}x^{-\zeta}, \;\; \text{if } 1 \leq x \leq x_{\text{max}}; x\in \mathcal{Z} \\0, \;\; \text{o.w.}\end{cases}." />
 </p>
-The comparison is done in networks with N = 10^5 nodes, B = 2 communities, and average degree equal to 5.
+Our comparison is done in networks with N = 10^5 nodes, B = 2 communities, and average degree equal to 5.
 We chose the cut-off value 50 for the truncated Zipfs' distribution.
+As shown in Fig.1, when the average degree is fixed, the adavantgae of the improved updating scheme becomes more clear as as the level of heterogeneity of degree distribution increases.
+Even when the degree propensity parameters are set to be uniform (when the shape parameter is set to infinity),the improved scheme requires less running time than the original scheme.
+For details about the difference between the two update scheme, see next section below.

 [^1]:Results are obtained with a C++ implementation which is more efficient than the examples provided in this repository.
 However, making Python and C++ work together requires more work on the setup, so we only present the results here.